Merced High School: Special programs

 The school has the Newcomer Program for newly arrived immigrants.
 As of February 2006, 80 students from Southeast Asia were a part of the program.
 Many of them were refugees from the Thamkabok refugee camp in Thailand.
 Many had never had formal education before, did not know how to use writing utensils, and did not know how to write their own names.

 Student life

 As of 2006, the school has an Asian Club, which has over 100 members.
 It is one of the largest groups at Merced High School.
 The Asian Club takes end of the year school trips and holds fundraising and social events.

 Athletics

 Merced High School produced the 2015-2016 Gatorade National Softball Player of the Year.
 Madilyn Nickles received this award as the top high school softball player in America.

-As of 2017, the Merced High boys' swimming team has won nine straight Central California Conference championships.

-Merced High School has won the Central California Conference for three straight seasons in football (2014, 2015, and 2016).

 Demographics

 By January 1983, Merced High School North Campus had suddenly received over 200 Hmong refugee students, with almost all of them in English as a second language (ESL) programs.
 Between the northern hemisphere spring of 1982 and January 1983, the school doubled the size of its ESL program.
 A former assistant principal at Merced High North said that many of the Hmong students valued education and had almost perfect school attendance.